sahilcreator07/pipecat-flow-voice/CONTRIBUTING.md

 We welcome contributions of all kinds!
 Your help is appreciated.
 Follow these steps to get involved:

-1. **Fork this repository**: Start by forking the Pipecat Documentation repository to your GitHub account.
+1. **Fork this repository**: Start by forking the Pipecat Flows repository to your GitHub account.

 2. **Clone the repository**: Clone your forked repository to your local machine.
    ```bash